sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/insert-and-append-documents/_index.md

 You can also use the [insertDocument](https://reference.aspose.com/words/nodejs-net/aspose.words/documentbuilder/insertDocument/) or [insertDocumentInline](https://reference.aspose.com/words/nodejs-net/aspose.words/documentbuilder/insertDocumentInline/) method, which is similar to inserting a document in Microsoft Word, to insert a whole document at the current cursor position without any previous importing.

-The following code example shows how to insert a document using the **insert_document** method:
+The following code example shows how to insert a document using the **insertDocument** method:

-{{< gist "aspose-words-gists" "ffc2b4de06eabf9183a3ed2aa34e939d" "insert-document-with-builder.py" >}}
+{{< gist "aspose-words-gists" "db2dfc4150d7c714bcac3782ae241d03" "insert-document-with-builder.cs" >}}

-The following code example shows how to insert a document using the **insert_document_inline** method:
+The following code example shows how to insert a document using the **insertDocumentInline** method:

-{{< gist "aspose-words-gists" "ffc2b4de06eabf9183a3ed2aa34e939d" "insert-document-inline-with-builder.py" >}}
+{{< gist "aspose-words-gists" "db2dfc4150d7c714bcac3782ae241d03" "insert-document-inline-with-builder.cs" >}}

 The following subsections describe the options during which you can insert one document into another.